AirplanegoBrr/Common-Discord.JS-Errors/README.md

 # Common-Discord.JS-Errors
-This has some common discord.js eerors!
+This has some common discord.js errors!